ed-barberis/fso_cco_lab_guide/content/30_CNAO_UI_Exploration/32_Explore_apm/_index.md

 ![image](/images/32_explore_apm/traces.png)

-Cloud Native Application Observability offers detailed insights into OpenTelemetry Traces, which are transactions through your system.
+Cisco Cloud Observability offers detailed insights into OpenTelemetry Traces, which are transactions through your system.
 Each Trace comprises multiple Spans, each representing a service or unit involved in the transaction.
 Traces are crucial for identifying the root causes of errors or performance issues in a distributed system.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Sort the traces by duration by clicking on the **Duration** column heading, then select the longest trace by clicking its **Trace ID**.